BettercareHealth/bettercare/nc/nc-2.md

 ### 1. How would you classify this infant?

-Preterm and overweight for gestational age as the infant was born before 37 weeks and must be above the 90th centile with a weight of 3700 g.
+Preterm and overweight for gestational age as the infant was born before 37 weeks and must be above the 90th centile with a weight of 3700&nbsp;g.
 This should be confirmed by plotting the infant’s weight for gestational age on a chart.

 ### 2. What is the probable cause of the infant being overweight for gestational age?